-The purpose of this module is to give students an understanding of effective operational practices associated with the front office department pertaining to guest accounting and provide an introduction into housekeeping operations within Rooms Divisions in a hotel.
+The purpose of this module is to give students an understanding of effective operational practices associated with the front office department pertaining to guest accounting and provide an introduction to housekeeping operations within room divisions in a hotel.

-- describe effective front office practices; - explain and demonstrate the basic housekeeping operations within Rooms Divisions; and evaluate the state of a public area of a hotel with regard to cleanliness and occupational safety and make suggestions for improvement where necessary.
+- describe effective front office practices; - explain and demonstrate the basic housekeeping operations within Rooms Divisions; and - evaluate the state of a public area of a hotel with regard to cleanliness and occupational safety and make suggestions for improvement where necessary.

-Rooms Division and Revenue Management 2A (RDM2AA2)
+Rooms Division and Revenue Management 2A SEMESTER MODULE NQF LEVEL: 6

+(RDM2AA2)